pjfooeve09/superhero_world/README.md

 •Created local user session for local authentication using the gem "bcrypt"

+•Implemented OmniAuth to securely sign in with Facebook

 •Incorporated a scope method using advanced SQL to display the team with the most superheroes

 Installation